Chapter 1. Oakley

 Looking over at all the team pictures scattered across the room, a burst of pride shoots through my chest.
 I spent the last three years of my life playing with the same guys, all of us learning from each other as we dealt with the encouraging wins, and the unbearable losses until we eventually moved on to win our first major championship together this season.

 “Do you know what team you’re heading to yet?”

 “Yeah, Vancouver.
 Not too far from mom or Gracie.
 It seemed like the right fit.”
-I look down at the pen on his desk and study it like it’s the most interesting thing in the world.
+I look down at the pen on his desk and study it like it’s the most exciting thing in the world.

-He gives me a pointed look.
+I look up in time to catch his pointed look.
 “Vancouver?
 I thought you wanted to go out to Ontario?
 You know your mom wouldn’t want you to give up your goals for her or your sister.”

 I get that from my dad.

 I remember sitting on the couch with him, eating pizza and watching a game every Saturday night in our Vancouver Warrior’s jerseys.
 The silly old man never could pick a good team to cheer for.
 Even at the age of seven, I knew they were a shitty team, but they were his favourite, and that’s the only thing that ever mattered to me.
 Some days are harder than others, but we make do.

 “Oakley?
 Are you listening to me?”
 Coach asks, annoyance written clearly on his worn-down features.

 “I said, what do you plan on doing once you have been drafted?
 You know you’re going to have to leave them at some point.
 This is your dream.”
 He’s giving me that familiar determined stare, trying to convince me to change my mind.

 “I haven’t thought that far yet,” I say, looking down at my shoes.
 I am far too drained for this conversation.
 “I really need a shower, Coach.
 I’ll be back this week to get all my stuff.
 We can talk about this then.”
 Or not.